ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

 2. Electrode positions Planning
 -----------------------------------------------
-A detailed analysis of the hedge was conducted to determine the optimal placement of the electrodes based on the site’s geometry.
+A detailed analysis of the hedge was conducted to determine the optimal placement of the electrodes based on the sites geometry.
 This planning was crucial to ensure uniform data collection and optimal resolution.

-A map showing the electrode positions
+todo    A map showing the electrode positions

 IV.
 Site installation:
 ==================================
 1. Preparation of site:
 -----------------------
-Before beginning the installation, we conducted thorough site preparation, starting with the setup of the cabin, trench removal, and marking the electrode locations.
+Before beginning the installation, we conducted thorough site preparation, starting with the setup of the cabinet, trench removal, and marking the electrode locations.

-• Cabin Preparation
+• Cabinet Preparation
-The cabin preparation for the resistivimeter began with the trench removal, followed by leveling the ground and laying a layer of gravel as a base.
+The cabinet preparation for the resistivimeter began with the trench removal, followed by leveling the ground and laying a layer of gravel as a base.
 A layer of sand was added to enhance stability, then the base was concreted according to specifications.
 The wooden cabin structure was then built, with a sturdy frame anchored to the concrete base, wooden panels for the walls, and a waterproof roof (Figure 3).
 Final checks were performed to ensure structural stability, equipment security, and the waterproofing of the concrete base, providing an optimal setup for the resistivimeter and easy access to cables and connections.

 The cabin housing the resistivimeter must be carefully prepared to ensure the equipment functions correctly.
 Follow these steps: